Common Questions for Car Crash Lawyers

-Not to worry: Peters Law Firm has more than 100 years of combined industry experience, answering many client questions along the way.
-Our knowledgeable car crash attorneys have compiled a list of some of the most common questions we receive to help you better understand the legal journey ahead.
+Peters Law Firm has over 100 years of combined industry experience, answering many client questions along the way.
+Our knowledgeable car crash attorneys have compiled a list of some of the most common questions we get to help you better understand the legal journey ahead.

-If you or a loved one has been involved in a car accident in the Council Bluffs region, don’t hesitate to schedule a consultation with our car accident lawyers today!
+If you or a loved one has been involved in a car accident in the Council Bluffs area, schedule a consultation with our car accident lawyers today.

 Can I sue the other driver?